If Asia’s key flashpoint erupts into war, what will Australia do? The decision could reshape our future in Asia.

 - Hugh White on why war over Taiwan is the gravest danger Australia has faced

-- Linda Jakobson on how Xi Jinping views Taiwan in an age of Chinese expansionism.
+- Linda Jakobson probes how Xi Jinping views Taiwan in an age of Chinese assertiveness.

 - Brendan Taylor on what a conflict over Taiwan might look like.